tock/tock/doc/courses/rustconf/capsule.md

 `&'a Alarm` in the `new` function.

-Your capsule will also need to implement the `AlarmClient` trait so it can recieve alarm events.
+Your capsule will also need to implement the `AlarmClient` trait so it can receive alarm events.
 The `AlarmClient` trait has a single method:

 ```rust
 fn fired(&self)